Red panda facts

 Are there red pandas at Whipsnade Zoo?

-Whipsnade Zoo is home to two red pandas, Nilo and Ruby.
+Whipsnade Zoo is home to four red pandas, Nilo, Ruby, twin cubs and twin cuba Alex and Priya.
 Nilo, which means Blue in Nepalese, was named after his father and was born at Whipsnade Zoo in June 2020.
 He was joined by Ruby (who was born in July 2021) from Edinburgh Zoo in March 2022.
+Alex and Priya were born in 2023, it's extremely rare for twin brother and sister red panda cubs to be born, which makes them extra special.

 You'll find the red panda pair in the Base Camp area of the Zoo, close to our otters.